Turtle Island: Haudenosaunee

-According to the oral tradition of the Haudenosaunee (or "Iroquois"), "the earth was the thought of [a ruler] of a great island which floats in space [and] is a place of eternal peace."
+According to the oral tradition of the Haudenosaunee (or "Iroquois"), "the earth was the thought of [a ruler of] a great island which floats in space [and] is a place of eternal peace."
 Sky Woman fell down to the earth when it was covered with water, or more specifically, when there was a "great cloud sea".
 Various animals tried to swim to the bottom of the ocean to bring back dirt to create land.
 Muskrat succeeded in gathering dirt, which was placed on the back of a turtle.
 This dirt began to multiply and also caused the turtle to grow bigger.
 The turtle continued to grow bigger and bigger and the dirt continued to multiply until it became a huge expanse of land.
 Thus, when Iroquois cultures refer to the earth, they often call it Turtle Island.

-According to Converse and Parker, the Iroquois faith shared with other religions the "belief that the earth is supported by a gigantic turtle."
-In the Seneca language, the mythical turtle is called Hah-nu-nah, while the name for an everyday turtle is ha-no-wa.
+According to Converse and Parker, the Iroquois faith shared with other religions the "belief that the Earth is supported by a gigantic turtle."
+In the Seneca language, the mythical turtle is called Hah-nu-nah, while the name for an everyday turtle is ha'no:wa:h.

-In other versions of the story, such as Susan M. Hills's, the muskrat or other animals die in their search for land for the Sky Woman (named Mature Flower in Hills's telling).
+In Susan M. Hill's version of the story, the muskrat or other animals die in their search for land for the Sky Woman (named Mature Flower in Hills's telling).
 This is a representation of the Haudenosaunee beliefs of death and chaos as forces of creation, as we all give our bodies to the land to become soil, which in turn continues to support life.
-We can see this concept playing out again when the Mature Flower's daughter dies during childbirth, becoming the first person to be buried on the turtle's back and whose burial post helped grow various plants such as corn and strawberries.
+This concept plays out again when the Mature Flower's daughter dies during childbirth, becoming the first person to be buried on the turtle's back and whose burial post helped grow various plants such as corn and strawberries.
 This, according to Hill, also shows how soil, and the land itself, has the ability to act and shape creation.
 Some tellings do not include this expanded edition as part of the Creation Story, however, these differences are important to note when considering Haudenosaunee traditions and relationships.